Tag Archives: JS Bach

 Wild Things: Music of Springtime

 Given the theme ‘Music of Springtime:’ many ensembles would choose Vivaldi.
 Not the Colorado Chamber Players!
-Given the additional presence of ‘Wild Things,’ is there perhaps also The Rite of […]
+Given the additional presence of ‘Wild Things,’ is there perhaps also The Rite of Spring?
+Not in a chamber music concert, though the CCP did invite bassoonist Josh Baker to remind listeners of that infamous ballet’s opening theme.
+In […]

 0 Comments Read more »